CodeGrepper/api-docs/index.html.md

 To get started here is a quick example of using the api key.
 Note: You will need a [grepper account](https://grepper.com), after creating an account you can find your [api key here](https://grepper.com/app/settings-account.php)

-Here is an example of doing a grepper search through the api:
+> Here is an example of doing a grepper search through the api

 ```shell
 curl https://api.stripe.com/v1/customers/search \